csprincedaniel/SpringBootApiEndpoints/README.md

 For the sake of getting a lot of practice with Java Spring boot and backend web development, I am going to create a lot of api endpoints.

+SO FAR WE COMPLETED [TO DO LIST / NOTES API, ]

+UP NEXT: PUBLIC HOLIDAY API

 The endpoints will be for the following:

 1. to do list api,